Patchier/Big-Warden/README.md

 4. While you're here, also copy over the three folders present here (Addins, Modules, Packages) to your Dragon Age Ultimate Edition installation folder, overwriting when asked.

-5. In your Big Warden installation folder, you will see a folder named "COPY THIS FILE TO DOCUMENTS-BIOWARE-DRAGON AGE-SETTINGS".
-You will copy the file inside this folder to...well...Documents\BioWare\Dragon Age\Settings.
-Overwrite when asked.

-6. Ditto for the folder named "COPY THIS FILE TO YOUR DRAGON AGE INSTALLATION FOLDER - DATA", except it goes in your DA install location's data folder.
-Overwrite when asked.

-7. Ditto again for "COPY THIS FILE INTO YOUR DOCUMENTS-BIOWARE-DRAGON AGE-PACKAGES-CORE-DATA".
-You know the drill.

 Install the remaining DAZIPs
 ---------------------------------